spyder-ide/spyder-website/src/routes/blog/spyder-6-carlos/+page.md

 I've assisted [Juan-Sebsatian Bautista](https://github.com/jsbautista), one of our junior developers, in several significant enhancements to Spyder's UI.
 In particular, [I've made UI/UX improvements](https://github.com/spyder-ide/spyder/pull/21134) to the layout and scaling of the empty pane widget and added a message if the emptiness is due to a faulty IPython Console.
-As part of that work, we also enhanced the About dialog layout as well.
+As part of that work, I also took the opportunity to enhance the About dialog's layout.

 ![Spyder Consoles with the New Console in Environment submenu displayed, showing new sections and user-added environments](console-envs-menu-improvements.png "UI improvements to the new console in environment menu")